symfony/symfony-docs/guides/templating/PHP.rst

 Rendering PHP Templates
 -----------------------

-To render a PHP template instead of a Twig one, use ``.php`` in the the template name instead of ``.twig``.
+To render a PHP template instead of a Twig one, use ``.php`` in the template name instead of ``.twig``.
 The controller below renders the ``index.php.html`` template::